A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Numerical experiments for the FHN model

 \section{Numerical experiments for the FHN model}

-We now illustrate the performance of the proposed splitting methods in comparison with Euler-Maruyama type methods through a variety of numerical experiments carried out on the FHN model~\eqref{FHN}.
+We now illustrate the performance of the Lie-Trotter \eqref{SP1_FHN} and Strang \eqref{SP3_FHN} splitting methods in comparison with Euler-Maruyama type methods through a variety of numerical experiments carried out on the FHN model~\eqref{FHN}.
 First, the proved mean-square convergence order $1$ is illustrated numerically.
-Second, the ability of the different numerical methods to preserve the qualitative dynamics of neuronal spiking is analysed, in particular the correct amplitudes and frequencies of the underlying oscillations when the time step $\Delta$ is increased.
+Second, the ability of the different numerical methods to preserve the qualitative dynamics of neuronal spiking is analysed, in particular their ability to reproduce the correct amplitudes and frequencies of the underlying oscillations when the time step $\Delta$ is increased.
 Third, the robustness of the numerical methods to changes in the initial condition $X_0$, and how the choice of $X_0$ may influence the preservation of the phases of the underlying oscillations are analysed.
 All simulations are carried out in the computing environment R \cite{R}.
+Before we present the simulation results, different Euler-Maruyama type comparison methods, proposed for superlinearly growing coefficients, are recalled.